emolr/fantasiajs/readme.md

-# fantasia
+# fantasiajs

-> a parralax, 3d, depthcontrol plugin to create beautiful imagery
+> a parralax, 3d, depthcontrol plugin to create beautiful imagery and effects

-> NB!
-This whole thing is still under creative development, and no test are written yet.

 ## Getting Started